Kuderic/civilization/DEVELOPMENT.md

 	- [ ] Directed movement
 		* Give a colonist a location to move to
 		* It will attempt to path there while avoiding walls

+While making the Colonist class, I ran into the dilemma of how I should keep track of my entities (colonists).
+Should they be stored in ofApp, Board, or in Tile?
+I decided to store them in Board because a Board is made up entities and tiles but a tile isn't necessarily made up of an entity (although they are drawn at the same position).
+To track entities as part of the Board class, I now need to change how I keep track of my tiles (x, y) pixel positions as well as their (x, y) position in relation to the board so that it is easily consistent with my colonist class.
+To do this, I will be storing all tile and entity positions such that (x, y) represents their position in terms of tiles rather than pixels.
+I will then calculate their positions and image dimensions in pixels when they are drawn().